 Considering price, cleaning performance, suction power and other features, we would recommend getting the latest ILIFE A8.
 For $300 you get a nice-looking robot vacuum with a mapping feature and double cleaning brushes that work well on carpeting and bare floors.

 Another robot also worth attention is the ILIFE V8S.
 It is a two-in-one model for those who want a combined mopping/sweeping device.
-It has strong suction power, large wheels that climb up to 20mm height obstacles, and a long running time.
+It has strong suction power, large wheels that climb up to 20mm height obstacles, and a long running time though it doesn't do medium and thick carpets.
 At a price of $260, the ILIFE V8S has everything you need to clean your floors.

 To Wrap It Up